SteriPEN Ultra Review

 Water Quality

 Since this isn't a filtration system, it does not filter out particulates and sediment.
 If you plan on traveling where the water is full of sediment, consider a filtration system instead.
-Though, if you know that clear sources are what you'll primarily encounter, this unit should work like a charm.
+However, if you know that clear sources are what you'll primarily encounter, this unit should work like a charm.

 Durability & Maintenance